ChitturiSaiSuman/MetaStream/README.md

 overall User Experience.
 We also wanted to learn how Video-on-demand Platforms work.
 So, we wanted to develop a Video-on-demand platform which is Powerful and User-friendly.
+### 1.3.
+Problem Definition
+In most of the existing Video-on-demand Platforms, Users are constantly reporting about Inaccurate Search Results and finding it difficult to get their way around.
+So, this Project is developed with an Efficient Search Algorithm while also being User Friendly.
+### 1.4.
+Objectives
+* To improve the search feature on existing VOD's.
+* To create a user-friendly interface, to enable users to navigate through the application without any difficulty.
+* To give user the ability to like, dislike, download a video.
+* To display video statistics like, views, likes, dislikes, downloads, with real-time updating.
+* To provide hassle-free direct downloads to user, without redirection to third party sites.
+### 1.5.
+Scope
+Meta Stream is a Video-on-Demand Platform that enables people to stream High- Quality content.
+Users can download the content and add Videos to their Watch-list.
+Users can also choose from wide range of high-quality Stock videos of different Genre.